alyssaong1/caf-terraform-landingzones-starter/documentation/3-MultiSubscription.md

 ### Updating the platform configurations

-Should you need to make modifications to the platform configurations in future, you can ... and then re-run the `rover ignite` command to regenerate the CAF config files.
+Note that each time you make modifications to the platform configurations or templates, you will need to re-run the `rover ignite` command to regenerate the CAF config files with the latest values.

 ##  Generate and Deploy the Azure Subscription Vending Machine Layer (Level 3)